ducktyper/OOView.js/README.md

 Using this code, a user can use up and down key to change score after input field is focused.
 * if no selector is given then it assign to "document" (e.g. "keypress")
-* activated action events can be removed from 3 ways
+* activated action events can be removed by 3 ways
   * call another action method
   * press ESC key
   * click anywhere